Pylons/pyramid/docs/narr/security.rst

 ``repoze.bfg.authorization.ACLAuthorizationPolicy`` to be injected as the :term:`authorization policy` used by this application.

-:mod:`repoze.bfg` ships with a few prechewed authentication and authorization policies that should prove useful.
+:mod:`repoze.bfg` ships with a few pre-chewed authentication and authorization policies that should prove useful.
 See :ref:`authentication_policies_directives_section` and :ref:`authorization_policies_directives_section` for more information.